“New Year, new you.” That’s the slogan. Starting fresh sounds appealing, no?

 For many of us, that’s been more true now than ever before.
 A lot of us are happy to say goodbye to 2016.
 We’re looking boldly ahead to 2017 and slamming the door shut on this disastrous 12-month saga.

 At the same time, many of us are anxious about what the future will bring.
 As we leave this hot mess of a historical moment behind us, we face increasingly uncertain times ahead.
 What will 2017 bring?

 For me, it’s made for a somewhat muted holiday season.
-There’s an added pressure that I feel during this time of year which is already stressful enough.
+Gainesville rehab tells that it adds pressure that can be felt during this time of year which is already stressful enough.
 Holidays, consumerism, family, religion all make these few weeks overwhelming.
 And that’s not even to mention the bustle over New Year’s resolutions.

 It’s a fantasy, really.
 You can’t go to sleep one person and wake up somebody else, no matter how strong your resolve, and no matter what day of the year.
 That’s just not how it works.

 We expect so much of ourselves, like our limitations can be shed from one day to the next, or like we are so self-destructive and just need to make better decisions.
 It sends this message that we are never good enough.
 That we are always in need of a drastic, radical, miraculous transformation to advance away from what we are and be better.

 I’m comfortable with who I am, and while this year has been the most trying of my life so far, I’ve also grown incredibly, and made so many improvements to who I am and how I live my life.
 Looking at all that I’ve accomplished, I know that I will go on to accomplish more.